kyletimmermans/nypd-twitter-tool/README.md

 See _source_ folder for AWS settings and HTML/CSS files

 ToDo:
--Lag "today" by one day
+-Lag "today" by one day in app.js